Photographs courtesy of 3haus photography.

 In my case food caused me to suffer from severe chronic diarrhea, headaches, skin rashes, fatigue and poor sleep.
 When my symptoms were at their worst, I was having diarrhea up to ten times per day.
 I had to plan my life around the nearest bathroom and had to give up many of the things that I loved like eating out at restaurants, running, and high intensity exercise.
 I spent many days in bed so sick that I couldn’t even make it out of the house.
 And unfortunately for me, no physician ever thought that what I was eating could be the cause of my symptoms.
 They reassured me that I didn’t have Celiac Disease, Crohn’s or Ulcerative Colitis and that I should be thankful for that.
 Diet was never even considered to be a factor.
 I had to learn this on my own.
 And like many things in life, sometimes the biggest struggles that we face become our biggest success stories.

 In order to find a way to heal my body I initially turned to the Specific Carbohydrate Diet (also known as the SCD diet).
 I saw dramatic improvements in my health by changing to that diet.
 However, SCD wasn’t perfect for me, so since then I have experimented with many other dietary protocols including paleo, the autoimmune paleo (AIP), the gut and psychology syndrome (GAPS) diet and a grain-free low FODMAP diet.
 What do all of these diets have in common?
 They are grain free, and focus on wholesome, nourishing ingredients that are free from processing, additives and chemicals.
 This is the food that my body thrives on, and this is the food that humans were meant to eat.
-I now eat a paleo diet, with a focus on low FODMAP foods.
+I now eat a paleo diet style diet, with a few additions.
 This seems to be the ideal diet for me.
 But it took me years of experimentation to figure this out.
 Because what works for one person doesn’t work for everyone.
 This is a crucial point.
 When it comes to food, everyone is individual.
 There is no prescription, one-size-fits-all diet that works for everyone.
 What will allow one person to thrive can have devastating results for others.
 This is one of the reasons why you will never see great “scientific evidence” when it comes to treating diseases with nutrition.
 It is extremely challenging to study, and there is no profit to be made from treating chronic illness with food.
 A sad but true fact.

 Happy eating everyone!